 In other words, in order to bring this money into China, whether wired, transferred or in cash…

 I always have to show up in person at the Chinese bank with my passport in order to get access to large sums of money that has been transferred into China.

 For those who want to transfer money out of China, there are quite a few more regulatory hoops you’ll need to jump through.
 While there is technically no limit, you will have to prove to China that you’ve paid all applicable taxes before the money can be transferred.

-Even if you’ve paid all the necessary taxes, it’s common for people to run into roadblocks at the bank.
+Even if you’ve paid all the necessary taxes, it’s still common for people to run into roadblocks at the bank.